You’re spending way too much money on your animals.

 An analogous version is

-Pay me now (in wise prevention) or pay me later (in expensive diagnostics and treatment).
+Pay now (for wise prevention) or pay way more later (in expensive diagnostics and treatments that are non-ending).

 The thing that keeps me fired up and writing and teaching is my desire to point out the undeniable fact, so clear 40+ years since my vet school days, that, unless you make wise prevention choices, it’s all too easy to: